Register for Self-Service access to accessible e-books

 - Typically to be referred you will have a visual or physical impairment which makes accessing books challenging.

-The Alternative Formats Service exists to help support the University of Dundee to provide information suitable for all people.
-Being able to pick up a book and read it is something that is often taken for granted; how would a visually impaired, blind or print disabled person be able to read that same book?
-This is where the Alternative Formats Service (sometimes called Alt Formats or AFS) comes into play.
-We can help to source or produce accessible versions of these reading materials, so that everyone is able to access the text they need to complete their work.
+Being able to pick up a book and read it is something that is often taken for granted but carries extra challenges for visually impaired, blind, or print-disabled people.
+The Alternative Formats Service (AFS) helps source or produce accessible versions of reading materials so that students and staff can access the texts they need to complete their work.

-We can produce books in many different formats, which allows us to cater for lots of different people.
-We can produce PDF and Word Document versions of books, allowing for users to easily change the font size, or have the text read aloud to them on their PC, as well as being able to produce braille and audio versions of books for people that require it.
+We can produce books in many different formats, which allows us to adapt to individual circumstances.
+We can produce PDF, ePUB and Word Document versions of books, allowing for users to easily change the font size, or have the text read aloud to them on their device, as well as being able to produce braille.